will-aleyegn/TOSCA_DEV/README.md

 - Type hints required on all functions
 - Comprehensive docstrings for safety-critical code
 - Pre-commit hooks enforce: Black, Flake8, MyPy, isort
+- Use `git commit --no-verify` for known MyPy false positives (documented in coding standards)

 ### Safety Requirements
 - All safety-critical code must have unit tests